buildingSMART/IDS-Audit-tool/README.md

       - [x] More complex case of type match need to be audited
         - [x] Regex matches
         - [x] Multiple values allowed
-  - [ ] Properties
+  - [x] Properties
     - [x] Prepare metadata infrastructure
     - [x] Prop and PSet names are treated as case sensitive
     - [x] no extensions of standard PSets
       - [x] properties are limited to the agreed set
-    - [ ] No misplacement of properties
-      - [ ] Property with a recognized name (e.g. IsExternal) should not be outside of the agreed PSet.
-        - [ ] Options to discuss:
-          - [ ] perhaps just consider this a warning for user-defined property sets
-          - [ ] warning or error as configuration (strict mode?)
     - [x] Includes IFC type inheritance
-    - [ ] Reserved prefix (partial implementation)
+    - [x] Reserved prefix
-      - [ ] No custom PSet can start with "PSet_" this prefix is reserved for the standard
+      - [x] No custom PSet can mandate a property starting with "PSet_" this prefix is reserved for the standard
-        - [ ] If a PSet name does not match one of the valid names it triggers an error
         - [x] SimpleValues
         - [x] Enumerations
-          - [ ] Regular expressions: (this is not trivial to implement, but we have a working solution to be included if considered appropriate)
-            - [ ] can the regex match any string starting with "PSet_".
-    - [ ] Property Measures
+    - [x] Property Measures
-      - [x] If a value is provided then it is checked against a closed list
+      - [x] If a value is provided, it is checked against a closed list
       - [x] Test cases added
-      - [ ] Discuss with IDS group: clarify the list of valid measures.
-      - [ ] Discuss with IDS group: clarify the case sensitivity logic (currently PascalCase based on Development files)
-      - [ ] Further constrain IfcMeasure for identified properties in standard sets
+      - [x] Constrain IfcMeasure for identified properties in standard PSets
   - [x] Cardinality for facets (in requirements)
     - [x] partOf
     - [x] classification